n1340t/road-to-developer/RoadToAmazon/technique.md

  - Optimize solution

 A lot problems are based on properties and characteristic trivial result.
 Like an ordered list.
 For example, [0,3,5,7,11,12].
 [0,3] [5,7] [11,12] can be think of time interval and the question is that can we attend all intervals?
 The technique: try to SORT first O(nlogn)

+If we want to find element in array, think of binary search first because it's fastest O(log n)

+Important mindset when working with recursive algorithm (usually tree algo):
+- The actual execuation starts at the end of tree (stack)